 1. Understand the information flow

-An information flow is a transfer of information from one location to another, for example:
+An information flow is a transfer for information from one location to another, for example:

-- From inside to outside the European Union; or
+- From inside to outside the European Union

-- From suppliers and sub-suppliers through to customers.
+- From supplies and sub-suppliers through to customers.

 2. Describe the information flow